SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Learn more about this fun Alcatraz tour

-This one-mile walking tour runs for one hour and usually starts at 8 pm.
+This one-mile walking tour runs for one hour and usually starts at 8 or 9 pm.

 The Haunted Haight Walking Tour teaches you all about supernatural occurrences and mysterious events reported in SF's Haight Ashbury District.
 A paranormal investigator will show you how to use the ghost hunting gear.